kaidokert/fsfw/doc/README-localpools.md

 We need to assign the set to a reply ID used in the `DeviceHandlerBase`.
 The combination of the `GyroHandler` object ID and the reply ID will be the 64-bit structure ID `sid_t` and is used to globally identify the set, for example when requesting housekeeping data or generating update messages.
-We need to assign our custom in some way so that the local pool manager can access the custom data sets as well.
+We need to assign our custom set class in some way so that the local pool manager can access the custom data sets as well.
 By default, the `getDataSetHandle` will take care of this tasks.
 The default implementation for a `DeviceHandlerBase` subclass will use the internal command map to retrieve a handle to a dataset from a given reply ID.
 Therefore,